realmagicgreen/magicgreen11ty/src/articles/2018-06-17-bali-water-protection.md

 ---
 title: Bali Water Protection
-subtitle: This project calls on Bali’s leadership and responsibility to address the island’s diminishing water table and rapidly dropping levels of freshwater availability.
+subtitle: "This project calls on Bali’s leadership and responsibility to address the island’s diminishing water table and rapidly dropping levels of freshwater availability."
-category: solutions
 description: "Bali is on the verge of an environmental catastrophe.
 Groundwater reserves are at 20% according to Politeknik Negeri Bali in a report published by Republika."
+category: solutions
 date: 2018-06-17
 published: true
 tags: